makrai/notes/bostan18-text-emo-corpora.md

-* To provide a standardized access to the datasets, we define joy, anger, sadness, disgust, fear, trust, surprise, love, confusion, anticipation and noemo as our common label set.
-The original resources
+* To provide a standardized access to the datasets, we define joy, anger, sadness, disgust, fear, trust, surprise, love, confusion, anticipation and noemo as our common label set
   * Where availble from the original publication, we follow proposed mappings (eg Electoral-Tweets with 19 emotions and a mapping to Plutchik’s)
   * Table 4 in Appendix A summarizes the mapping
-  * We include valence, arousal, and dominance where annotated, however, we hE we do not map the categorical emotion models onto the dimensional ones
+  * We include valence, arousal, and dominance where annotated, however, we
+    * we do not map the categorical emotion models onto the dimensional ones
 * Each instance in the unified dataset contains, in addition, a
   * unique id, the source corpus name, the text, and an assignment of a
   * real number to each of the 11 emotion variables
     * In most datasets, each instance is only annotated discretely with single
       * (exceptions are SSEC and AffectiveText).
 Therefore, most instances have
     * multi-labeled datasets, several emotions can be marked
-    * For datasets with annotated emotion intensity, values can range 0..1.
-For
+    * For datasets with annotated emotion intensity, values can range 0..1
-    *  multiple annotator information, we follow the authors' recommendations ie
+    * multiple annotator information: we follow the authors' recommendations ie
       * SSEC: accepting a label if at least one annotator assigned it.
 For
       * Tales
         * authors provide a gold annotation, angry and disgust merged